-Authority Publishing features a talented team of graphic designers, writers, technology specialists and project managers to make the publishing process easier and more effective for authors.
+Authority Publishing features a talented team of graphic designers, writers, technology specialists, and project managers who make the publishing process easier and more effective for our author clients.
 We deliver a personalized experience unmatched by the large “author factories” that will publish anything in exchange for a check.
 Because we are selective about the titles we work with, our authors are assured that their books are in good company.
 We continually strive to build a reputation as a custom publisher that produces high-quality non-fiction books.

 Our entire team is based in the U.S. and we don’t have a call center.
 Instead, we have a dedicated team of publishing professionals who care about producing high-quality books and delivering top notch services to our valued clients.
 We work with individual authors, small businesses and corporations and welcome the opportunity to discuss your publishing project.

 Authority Publishing is the result of a dream realized.
 Founder and CEO Stephanie Chandler is an author of several books, a professional speaker, and former bookstore owner with a unique perspective on the publishing industry.